Which PureVita Limited Ingredient Recipes Get

 Above-average protein.
 Near-average fat.
 And near-average carbs when compared to a typical dry dog food.

-When you consider the protein-boosting effects of the potato protein, flax seed and peas, this looks like the profile of a kibble containing a moderate amount of meat.
+Even when you consider the protein-boosting effect of the flaxseed, alfalfa meal and brewers yeast, this looks like the profile of a kibble containing a notable amount of meat.

-PureVita Dog Food is a plant-based kibble using a moderate amount of various named meats and meat meals as its main sources of animal protein, thus earning the brand 3.5 stars.
+NutriSource PureVita is a grain-inclusive, limited-ingredient dry dog food using a notable amount of named meat meals as its dominant source of animal protein, thus earning the brand 4.5 stars.